pfelk/pfelk/install/configuration.md

 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://youtu.be/KV27ouVUGuc?t=369) Guide

 :pushpin: Reference: [Image](https://raw.githubusercontent.com/pfelk/pfelk/master/Images/opnsense-remote.png)
-## Suricata - (Optional)
+## :four: Suricata - (Optional)
-### :three: pfSense
+### :a: pfSense
- - On your pfSense web UI go to _Services -> Suricata -> Interfaces_, and enable Suricata on desired interfaces
+ 1. On your pfSense web UI go to _Services -> Suricata -> Interfaces_, and enable Suricata on desired interfaces
- - You can have separate configuration for each of your interfaces, you can edit them via clicking on the pencil icon
+ 2. You can have separate configuration for each of your interfaces, you can edit them via clicking on the pencil icon
- - Enable the EVE JSON output format for log forwarding, enabled the following options within the EVE Output Settings section:
+ 3. Enable the EVE JSON output format for log forwarding, enabled the following options within the EVE Output Settings section:
    - EVE JSON log: Suricata will output selected info in JSON format to a single file or to syslog.
    - EVE Output type: SYSLOG
    - EVE Syslog Output Facility: AUTH